pigatron-industries/pigatron-industries.github.io/_posts/2022-02-27-Three-Body-Simulation.md

 ### Broucke Orbit

-A Broucke orbit looks like two bodies orbitings each other, whihc in turn are orbiting around a third body.
+A Broucke orbit looks like two bodies orbitings each other, which in turn are orbiting around a third body in a larger orbit.

 ![Broucke orbit](/assets/images/three_body_simulation_broucke.drawio.png)